Agriculture

 Different Type of Roses - Miniature Rose

-As the name suggests, miniature roses are small-sized roses.
+As the name suggests, miniature roses are small roses.
 Although they have a petite stem, they are extremely hard and flower continuously for 2 to 3 weeks.
 Most miniature roses have small flowers compared to the standard rose bushes, but they are available in the same variety of types and colours as the standard rose bushes.
 This variety is widely preferred for hanging pots and fencing plants.
-Some popular examples of miniature roses are Beauty Scarlet, Lavender Jewel, Dazler, and Baby Love.
+Some popular miniature roses include Beauty Scarlet, Lavender Jewel, Dazler, and Baby Love.

 Rose Production in India